How to Organize Outdoor Gear

 5. Use Pegboards and Hooks well for hanging items

-Wall-mounted pegboards and hooks are the best organizers for outdoor gear, especially larger items like backpacks, climbing ropes, helmets, belts, and jackets.
+Wall-mounted pegboards and hooks are the best organizers for outdoor gear, particularly for larger items such as backpacks, climbing ropes, helmets, belts, and jackets.
 Hanging items keeps them easily accessible but reduces wear and tear when compressed into tight areas.
+Pegboards can also be accented with baskets or shelves for smaller items, making them a highly flexible solution to any size gear collection.

 6. Organize by Seasonality for Easy Access